DataDog/kvexpress/README.md

 ## Where can I get it?

+Debian packages for Ubuntu can be downloaded from [packagecloud](https://packagecloud.io/kvexpress/kvexpress).

-Official releases can be downloaded from [the releases page](https://github.com/DataDog/kvexpress/releases).
+Additional binaries can be downloaded from [the releases page](https://github.com/DataDog/kvexpress/releases).

 ## How to use it with Consul watches.